tillitis/dev-tillitis/hugo/content/hw/_index.md

 ## UART

-A standard UART (Universal Asynchronous Receiver/Transmitter) interface is used for sending and receiving bytes to a TKey device app via the interface microcontroller on the TKey.
-The UART configuration
+A UART (Universal Asynchronous Receiver/Transmitter) interface is used for sending and receiving bytes to a TKey device app via the USB controller on the TKey.

-is:
+The UART configuration is:

 - baudrate: 62500 bps
 - data bits: 8
 - stop bit: 1
 - parity: none

-Note that the client app must set the same configuration.
-Configuring the UART core's baudrate, bit rate and stop bits, in runtime, is deprecated and should not be altered by an app.
-This is to ensure compatibility and prevent mismatch between different TKeys.
-The baudrate is set when building the bitstream.
+The configuration is set when building the bitstream.
+Doing it during runtime from the device app is no longer possible.

+Note that the client app must set the same configuration in versions before codename Castor, product ID [Insert Castor product ID].
+From the Castor release the baud rate setting on the client is ignored.

 The UART contains a 512-byte Rx-FIFO with status (data available).